Fasting Unveiled: Forbidden Acts during Ramadan

 Can I brush my teeth while fasting?

 Yes, it is permissible to brush your teeth while fasting.
-However, it is advised to use a miswak (a natural toothbrush made from a certain type of tree branch) or a soft toothbrush and avoid swallowing or excessive water.
+However, it is advised to use a miswak (a natural toothbrush made from a certain type of tree branch) or a soft toothbrush and avoid swallowing toothpaste or excessive water.
 It is important to take precautions to prevent anything from entering the body during the fasting hours.

 Can I take medication while fasting?